-Tiny Monster is a 1/4 acre market garden located on Treaty 1 Territory in Lorette, Manitoba, and farmed by Ryan Gauvin (with the help of his amazing family).
+Tiny Monster is a 1/4 acre market garden located on Treaty 1 Territory in Lorette, Manitoba.
 Producing a diverse, and ecologically balanced variety of vegetables, using hand-tools, regenerative practices, and with a focus on building healthy soil which in turn supports healthy plants, Tiny Monster is a true example of human-scale agriculture.
-For Gauvin and his family, this translates into a life engaged with nature, engaged with community, and engaged with meaningful, challenging, and healthy work.
+For our family, this translates into a life engaged with nature, engaged with community, and engaged with meaningful, challenging, and healthy work.
 The result of this labour is an abundance of local, nutritious, and delicious vegetables, grown to the highest ecological and culinary standards, by nurturing hands.

 Regenerative & Human-scale